mlflow/mlflow/docs/source/plugins.rst

 * **Run context providers**: specify context tags to be set on runs created via the :py:func:`mlflow.start_run` fluent API.
 * **Model Registry Store**: override model registry backend logic, e.g. to log to a third-party storage solution
+* **MLFlow Project backend**: override the local execution backend to execute a project on your own cluster (Databricks, kubernetes, etc.)

 .. contents:: Table of Contents
   :local: